 The raco pack command creates an archive for distributing library files to Racket users.
 A distribution archive usually has the suffix ".plt", which DrRacket recognizes as an archive to provide automatic unpacking facilities.
-The raco setup command also supports ".plt" unpacking.
+The raco setup command (see §8 "raco setup: Installation Management") also supports ".plt" unpacking with installation, while the raco unpack command (see §6 "raco unpack: Unpacking Library Collections") unpacks an archive locally without attempting to install it.